esmith1729/sattracking/SGP4/README.md

 Building
 ========

-   Using Mingw32-make and cmake, in a MinGW64 Terminal, run the following:
+   Using Mingw32-make and cmake, in a MinGW64 Terminal, run the following *from this SGP4 directory*:

    `mkdir build`